What is the N+1 Problem?

 Solution

-Attempting to solve the N+1 problem using Eager Loading can lead to poor performance.
-Therefore, it is recommended to use Fetch Join, Batch Fetch, EntityGraph, etc.
+Attempting to solve the N+1 problem using Eager Loading can degrade performance by always loading all associations.
+Therefore, it is better to selectively resolve it only when needed using Fetch Join, Batch Fetch, EntityGraph, etc.

 @Query("SELECT m FROM Member m JOIN FETCH m.team")